 These rich features on the bedrock of Temple Zero support the Jewish origins of our pre-Biblical Israelite (Jacob) heritage and are uncannily aligned with the declaration in Deuteronomy 33:4 that:

-On the eastern slopes of the City of David, a Middle Bronze Age water system, remnants of a reservoir and a water channel was carbon dated to 1515 BCE.
-There is no other later evidence of water supply to rooms of the rock-cut-temple.
-No alternative water system exists, yet despite the absence of later evidence some archaeologists, still insist that the rock-cut-temple, in its present form, should instead be dated to the Iron Age.
+On the eastern slopes of Mount Moriah in the City of David, a Middle Bronze Age water system included remnants of a reservoir and a water channel that was carbon dated to 1535 BCE.
+No other evidence of water supply to rooms of the rock-cut-temple was found, yet despite this some archaeologists still insist that the rock-cut-temple should instead be dated to the Iron Age.

 The evolution of Mount Moriah

-Academic isolation and over simplification of context, distorts understanding at this complex, ancient location.
-However, the video below offers the most comprehensive explanation.
-Before viewing, it's important to illustrate the passage of water as it once flowed to the rooms, more than 3500 years ago (follow the Area U/C map below).
+Over simplification and context myopia, distorts academic understanding at this complex, ancient location.
+However, the video below offers a comprehensive contextual explanation.
+Before viewing, it's important to illustrate the passage of water as it once flowed to the rooms, more than 3500 years ago during the Middle Bronze Age (follow the Area U/C map below).

 Water passage.
-Room 2 (center-foreground)
+Room 2 (center-foreground) Room 1 (upper right-background)

-Area U water system leading to Area C rooms (1 and 2)
+Area U water system leading to Area C rooms (1 and 2) also in next image

 The video explains that the rock-cut-temple was active up until 1500 BCE (Middle Bronze), then buried, out of site until 700 BCE (Iron), exposed at that time, reburied during wall construction and finally excavated 13 years ago.
+From this Middle Bronze period through the early Iron Age there is an absence of evidence at this installation.

 Fifty years and tens of millions of dollars have failed to explain 700 years of missing evidence from ancient Jerusalem's eastern slope, at the City of David.
 The gap perpetuates confusion among archaeologists, who otherwise would prefer to date the significant rock-cut-temple to the Iron Age.
 You see, between the Middle Bronze (3500 years ago) and Iron Age (2800 years ago) no direct evidence, in the rock-cut-temple, has been discovered and that presents a problem.

+Rock-cut-temple on eastern slope after ground cover was finally cleared in 2023.
 The adjacent house, which was built 20 years ago, on compressed ground cover, is now suspended on steel plates with pilons to bedrock

 Around the rock-cut-temple, there is undisputed, carbon dated evidence of occupation and Middle Bronze Age use up until 3500 years ago, then +700 years of nothing, and plenty Iron Age evidence after that.
 The dearth of Iron Age evidence, starting around 2800 years ago, dominates academic papers and influences narratives about the significant rock-cut-temple, yet this evidence gap, that screams the loudest, is ignored by archaeologists.
 In this case the absence of evidence proves the evidence!